-The authors would like to thank the patients who participated in this study.
-In addition, thanks are extended to G. Kyle, Chief Executive of Castlehill Housing Association, K. Milne, Project Manager, and V. Bennett, Energy Surveyor, Aberdeen Care & Repair, Castlehill Housing

-Association (all Aberdeen, UK).
-They also would like to thank M. Boroujerdi, Lecturer in Medical Statistics at the Department of Public Health, University of Aberdeen (Aberdeen, UK), for statistical advice.
+The authors thank the patients who participated in this study.
+In addition, thanks are extended to Gordon Kyle, Chief Executive of Castlehill Housing Association, Karen Milne, Project Manager, and Mrs Val Bennett, Energy Surveyor, Aberdeen Care & Repair, Castlehill Housing Association.
+They thank Dr Massoud Boroujerdi, Lecturer in Medical Statistics at the Department of Public Health, University of Aberdeen, for statistical advice.